RoboticGen/Obo-blocks/docs/SRS.md

 ### Release 4.0

-This release will update for the Release 3.0 with added support for micropython scratch blocks
+This release will update for the Release 3.0 with added support for code modification facility

 ### Release 5.0

+This release will update for the Release 4.0 with added support for micropython scratch blocks

+### Release 6.0

-This release will update for the Release 3.0 with added support for code upload to ESP32 (Magicbit)
+This release will update for the Release 5.0 with added support for code upload to ESP32 (Magicbit)

 ## **Glossary**